-Federation Forest is a day-use park with 600 acres of old-growth Douglas-fir trees, mature Western hemlock, Sitka spruce and Western Red cedar.
+Federation Forest is a 574-acre day-use park with hundreds of acres of old-growth Douglas-fir trees, mature western hemlock, Sitka spruce and western red cedar.
 Its short, flat interpretive trails make the park an ideal destination for families with young children.

 Federation Forest State Park began in the mid-1920s as the dream of Jean Caithness Greenlees, a teacher at Everett High School.
 Alarmed by the pace of deforestation in Washington and across the country, she initiated an effort to preserve a tract of old growth trees for use as a park.
 Her goal was to ensure that future generations could experience an ecosystem that was rapidly being wiped out.

 Greenlees presented her idea to Esther Maltby, the president of the Washington State chapter of the General Federation of Women's Clubs (GFWC-WS), then known as the Washington State Federation of Women's Clubs.
 Maltby lent her support to the plan and the organization launched a "Save a Tree" campaign in 1926.
 Their goal was to raise $25,000 to purchase a 62-acre stand of old growth forest near Snoqualmie Pass.